 Part 3: We explain the terminology and proceedings associated with the criminal process to better inform the public of this process and their rights.
 Our publications are based upon more than 40 years of experience handling criminal matters in every Metro-Detroit court (Macomb, Oakland, Wayne and St. Clair Counties).

+This is Part 2 in our Felony Representation series.
 The outcome of a felony is dependent upon a number of variables.
 The local practices of the prosecutor and the judge are a few of those variables.
 For example, our criminal caseload is comprised of matters (misdemeanors and felonies) which arise in the Metro-Detroit (Macomb, Oakland, Wayne and St. Clair) with the majority of cases in the following Macomb County courts:

 Macomb County District Courts: